Abgal (god)

 Abgal (أبغال) was a pre-Islamic Arabian god, whose worship is attested by inscriptions dating to the Palmyrene Empire – he is thought to have been primarily worshipped by nomads.

-In the Somali language however, the literal translation of 'abgaal' can be split into Ab (Father) of gaal (disbelievers).
-Statistics show that most Somali gaals originate from ab-gaals.

 Overview

 Abgal is known as a tutelary deity of the Arabs (or jinn) in the Palmyra region.
 Representations of him are of a youth with long hair and a moustache, wearing local garb, and holding a lance.
 He had a Greco-Roman style temple at Khirbet Semrin where he is portrayed on a relief riding a horse, equipped with bow and quiver attached to the saddle.